Gusabary/SAIL/Notes/optiver-sprint.md

   + Virtual memory simplifies memory management.
 Every process gets the same linear address space.
   + One process cannot interfere with the memory space of another process.

++ **page fault**

+  Page fault is an exception raised by MMU when a running program is trying to access a virtual address that has not been mapped.
+Then the OS exception handler will be invoked to move data from disk to memory and return the execution flow.
+That is what we call page swapping.

+  page swapping policies: FIFO, LRU, clock algorithm

 + **ptrace**

+  Ptrace is a system call.
+It provides a means by which one process can observe and control the execution of another process.
+Usually the process being traced is child process we called tracee, and the parent process is tracer.
+The principle is whenever the tracee is delivered a signal, it will be trapped in the tracer and at this moment, tracer can observe and even change the tracee's memory and registers.
+So ptrace is usually used to implement breakpoint debugging and system call tracing.

 + **describe the process of fork**